 Find a GED preparation location near you and discover your level of achievement.
 Learn everything about requirements and regulations, and prepare well.
 You can call or email them to see if they hold accreditation and provide a GED prep course.

 The GED diploma will also get you into college and you may also request financial aid and learn all about their admissions system and enrollment policies.
 By the time you’ve completed the GED and meet academic requirements, contact your preferred Alabama Community College and try to get all relevant info about their academic programs.

 If you complete the GED, your diploma, transcript, and forms will be sent to you by both email and regular mail.
 Study hard so one day to get the life you deserve.
 Follow as well our GED news pages so you’ll be aware of what’s going on in the world of GED testing.

-Go to GED.com and discover everything regarding the 2014-Series of the GED program.
+Go to GED.com and discover everything regarding the GED program.
 Sign up with the portal MyGED and learn how to register and schedule your test appointments.
 Also, your local bookstore will have booklets and other material for GED preparation, and there are also some pretty good internet sites that offer free GED prep courses.

 But probably the best thing to do is to combine online instruction with GED prep classes at one of the many facilities that will assist you (often at no cost at all) to become sufficiently prepared.
 Check the listing above for preparation classes and the testing center close to you so you can plan your GED test in good order.

 The Alabama GED exam is only offered on a computer and you have to come to an official GED Test Center to sit for the exam in person, you cannot do it online.
 To register for the GED exam go to GED.com and create your account at the portal MyGED (or call 1-877-392-6433).